The Ultimate Guide to Digitising Photos

 Top Tip: Try scanning in old negatives and cropping them artfully for fun, fresh #throwbackthursday social media posts.

-2. Scan your old photos
+2. Scan your old photos with a Photo Scanner

 The Ultimate Guide to Digitising PhotosThe Ultimate Guide to Digitising Photos

-If your photos are in good condition and you have a standard flatbed scanner, we’ve got good news: You can use this to digitise your old photos!
+If your photos are in good condition and you have a standard flatbed photo scanner, we’ve got good news: You can use this to digitise your old photos!
 Rather than fiddling with your negative strips and a negative film scanner, flatbed scanners allow you to simply lay photos on the scanner bed and scan them straight onto your computer.
 You can even scan multiple photos at once, making this the obvious choice in terms of speed and convenience.

 Top Tip: If you are planning to scan both negatives and photos, do your research and try to find a flatbed scanner with negative-scanning capabilities.